Ravi Shastri: Personal life

-Ravi Shastri is of Mangalorean descent, was born in Bombay and studied at Don Bosco High School.
+Ravishankar Jayadritha Shastri is of Mangalorean descent, was born on 27 May 1962 in Bombay and studied at Don Bosco High School, Matunga.
 As a teenager, he took to cricket seriously.
-Playing for Don Bosco (Matunga), Shastri reached the final of the 1976 inter-school Giles Shield, finally losing to St Mary's, whose lineup included two future Ranji players, Shishir Hattiangadi and Jignesh Sanghani.
+Playing for Don Bosco, Shastri reached the final of the 1976 inter-school Giles Shield, finally losing to St Mary's, whose lineup included two future Ranji players, Shishir Hattiangadi and Jignesh Sanghani.
 The next year, under Shastri's captaincy, Don Bosco won the Giles Shield in 1977, the first time in the history of that school.
 At school, his coach was B. D. Desai, once a Tatas and Dadar Union player.
 While Don Bosco was not traditionally a major force in schools cricket, the R. A. Podar College, where Shastri later studied commerce, produced many good cricketers.
 Vasant Amladi and, in particular, V. S. "Marshall" Patil, were integral figures in Shastri's development as a cricketer.

 When not in Mumbai, Shastri lives in Alibaug.

 On 18 March 1990, Shastri married Ritu Singh.
 They have one daughter named Alekha Shastri.
 After 22 years of marriage, Shastri filed for divorce.